Latest Insights/Back to Generator

 • Limit data collection to what's strictly necessary

-• Provide parents with access to their child's data
+• Provide parents with access to, and the ability to delete, their child's data

 6. User Rights